Morrison Stadium: History

-Designed by architectural firm DLR Group, the stadium opened in the fall of 2003 as the Creighton Soccer Field.
+Designed by architectural firm DLR Group, the stadium opened in the fall of 2003 as the "Creighton Soccer Field".
 During this season, the facility was limited to the artificial playing surface and berm seating located on the east side of the field.
 The grandstand, reserved seating, upper-level suites, press box, and video board were completed in the fall of 2004 when the facility was renamed Michael G. Morrison, S.J.
 Stadium after the university's former president.
 The first goal scored in NCAA Competition was scored by US Soccer Legend Clint Dempsey on August 31, 2003, for Furman University.

+The hill behind the north goal was renovated in 2013, making space for a player entrance and updated berm seating.
+Several suites and coaching offices were added to the second level of the stadium in 2017.
+A new videoboard was built in 2023.
+It stands 24 feet tall and 56.4 feet wide.

 Events

 In eleven seasons (through 2013) at Morrison Stadium, the Creighton men's soccer team owns an 89-17-13 record, while the Creighton women's soccer team has a 60-24-14 record.
-Additionally, the men are 11–2 in NCAA tournament games at Morrison Stadium.

-Morrison Stadium hosted the Missouri Valley Conference men's soccer tournament in 2004, 2007, and 2011 and the women's soccer conference tournament in 2005, 2006, 2008, 2009, 2010, and 2012.
+Morrison Stadium hosted the Missouri Valley Conference men's soccer tournament on three occasions and the women's soccer conference tournament six times.
+The stadium has also hosted 20 NCAA Division I soccer tournament matches (through 2024), including tournament quarterfinal matches in 2011 and 2014.

-Morrison Stadium is also the host for the Boys and Girls Nebraska High School Class A and Class B Soccer State Championships in May.
+Morrison Stadium is also the host for the Boys and Girls Nebraska State High School (NSAA) Class A and Class B Soccer State Championships in May.
 The attendance at the 2013 Class A Boys Soccer State Championship, won by Omaha South High over Creighton Prep, was estimated at 8,200, making it the highest attended soccer match ever in the state of Nebraska.

+Morrison Stadium has also hosted the annual Kicks for a Cure fundraiser every spring since 2006.
+The goal of the event is to raise funds and awareness for local cancer research.

+Several adult amateur soccer teams have played their home games at the stadium over the years, including AFC Omaha and Bugeaters FC.
+Morrison Stadium has also hosted the Youth State Cup Finals.

-In addition to hosting local soccer exhibition games, Creighton University and Morrison Stadium also host a variety of non-soccer events including concerts, the Omaha Symphony, opening ceremonies for Nebraska Special Olympics, and other outdoor events.
+Creighton University and Morrison Stadium also host a variety of non-soccer events including pregame festivities for the College World Series, concerts, the Omaha Symphony, opening ceremonies for Nebraska Special Olympics, and other outdoor events.

 International matches

-Morrison Stadium hosted the state of Nebraska's first international friendly on July 13, 2010 where the women's national soccer teams of the United States and Sweden played to a 1-1 draw.
+Morrison Stadium hosted the state of Nebraska's first international friendly on July 13, 2010, where the women's national soccer teams of the United States and Sweden played to a 1–1 draw.